Published on April 20th, 2013 | by John0

 What You Get

-The carrying case holds the hammer drill, side handle, two 18-volt rechargeable batteries and the charger.
+The carrying case holds the hammer drill, side handle, two 18-volt rechargeable batteries, and the charger.
 Don’t forget about the 5 year warranty as well.